-For developing countries, for model (iv): the relation between corporate governance, corporate innovation and firm performance, the findings demonstrate that corporate governance and corporate innovation have a significant, yet negative relationship with firm performance.
-In the above models, the result of model i, ii, iii is significant, the result of model iv is also significant which means that there is partial mediation (Leung and Sharma, 2021), so it is argued that corporate innovation is a mediator between corporate governance and firm performance.
+For developing countries, for model 4, the relationship between corporate governance, corporate innovation and firm performance, the findings demonstrate that corporate governance and corporate innovation have a significant, yet negative relationship with firm performance.
+In the above models, the result of model 1, 2, and 3 is significant, the result of model 4 is also significant which means that there is partial mediation (Leung & Sharma, 2021), so it is argued that corporate innovation is a mediator between corporate governance and firm performance.
 Table 6 presents all the results for developing countries.

-According to Table 6, corporate performance factors including CEO duality, board independence and female directorship are negatively associated with firm performance through investing on innovation (Mubeen, Han, Abbas & Hussain, 2020; Agarwal, Campbell, Franco & Ganco, 2016).
-This negative association could generate from the corporate governance structure associating with investment in research and development.
-According to Model iv, although these corporate governance factors negatively associate with firm performance though negative corporate innovation, board size positively relates to corporate performance via negative corporate innovation.
+According to Table 6, corporate performance factors including CEO duality, board independence, and female directorship are negatively associated with firm performance through investing on innovation (Agarwal et al., 2016; Mubeen et al., 2020).
+This negative association could be generated from the corporate governance structure associating with investment in R&D. Corporate governance factors are found to have a negative association with firm performance due to adverse effects on corporate innovation.
+Conversely, a larger board size is positively correlated with corporate performance, attributed to its negative impact on corporate innovation.
 In developing countries, independence and large-sized could create an increase in ROA if the board has low investment on R&D. When the CEO and chairman is the same person or when the director of firm is female, the performance of firm is decreased, particularly when the board invests in high innovation (high R&D expenses).